Ceelog/phpdoc-en/src/ref/mail.md

 **Example \#4 Sending mail with an additional command line parameter.**

-The `additional_parameters` parameter can be used to pass an additional parameter to the program configured to use when sending mail using the *sendmail\_path*.
+The `additional_params` parameter can be used to pass an additional parameter to the program configured to use when sending mail using the *sendmail\_path*.